Skip to content

 November 19, 2010, a coal company owner donated $1 million to the $2.3 million Harlan County High School football stadium, the county’s 1st track and field stadium and one of the state’s best.

-On November 19, 2016, Coach Stoops, after four years of coaching Kentucky, won his 6th game in a season and became bowl-eligible by defeating Austin Peay.
-The Cats were able to go bowling for 1st time since 2010.
-Kentucky lost to Georgia Tech the TaxSlayer Bowl 33-18.
+On November 19, 2016, Coach M. Stoops, in his 4th year, won his 6th game in a season and became bowl-eligible by defeating Austin Peay.
+The Cats went bowling for 1st time since 2010 but lost to Georgia Tech in the TaxSlayer Bowl 33-18.
 Meanwhile, Governor M. Bevin flew in the state’s private plane to Adventureland Park in Iowa with four bottles of Maker’s Mark, one of 67 out-of-town trips he made in two years.

 November 19, 2021, a jury cleared Kyle Rittenhouse after he shot three white men; two died.
 The jury agreed he killed in self-defense in riots over a white cop who killed a black man.
-The legacy press used the young man’s story to further divide the country after twisting the story’s facts.
+The legacy press used his story to further divide the country after confusing the facts.
 The trial helped explain the details.